 Recently, UC Health’s COVID-19 Community Vaccination Center, located at the UC Gardner Neuroscience Institute in Clifton, administered its 100,000th dose of the COVID-19 vaccine.

 Since it opened in January, the Vaccination Center has offered a seamless and simple drive-through experience – as well as walk-through for those who used public transportation to visit the clinic – to anyone who made an appointment.
-Individuals did not need to be an Ohio resident or a patient of UC Health.
+Individuals do not need to be an Ohio resident or a patient of UC Health.

 And in April, it became even easier to receive a vaccine through UC Health.
 Appointments are no longer required on Tuesdays, Thursdays and Saturdays as part of a new, simplified option for receiving the vaccine.